HoukasaurusRex/jt.houk.space/content/articles/dev-log.md

 ## Stardate 2024-08-22

+### KML delivery zones epic breakdown

+- Discussed the scope of the KML delivery zones epic
+- Went over time because of overlooked design considerations
+- Will need to follow up with Ecom on whether we need to validate addresses against zones in the pre-validation step

 ### US products service meeting

 - Discussed the need for a new service to handle product data for US